2025 Winners

 DEADLINE EXTENSION:

-May 15th, 2023 is the deadline to submit Round 1 documents for the competition.
+April 15, 2025, is the deadline to submit Round 1 documents for the competition.
 No late submissions will be accepted.
-Teams will be informed of results by May 17th.
-The top 3 teams will be invited to compete in the final pitch at the Annual International Meeting.
+Teams will be informed of results by May 15.
+The top three teams will be invited to compete in the final pitch at the Annual International Meeting.

 Rules and Contest Guidelines